 Using PDFlib as a DLL loaded at runtime.
-While most clients will use PDFlib as a statically bound library or a dynamic library which is bound at link time, you can also load the PDFlib DLL at runtime and dynamically fetch pointers to all API functions.
-This is especially useful to load the PDFlib DLL only on demand, and on MVS where the library is customarily loaded as a DLL at runtime without explicitly linking against PDFlib.
+While most clients will use PDFlib as a statically bound library or a dynamic library which is bound at link time, you can also load the PDFlib DLL at runtime and dynamically fetch pointers to all API methods.
+This is especially useful to load the PDFlib DLL only on demand.
 PDFlib supports a special mechanism to facilitate this dynamic usage.
-It works according to the following rules:
+It works according to the following rules (this is demonstrated in the hellodl.c sample):

-- ► Include pdflibdl.h instead of pdflib.h. - ► Use PDF\new\dl() and PDF\delete\dl() instead of PDF\new() and PDF\delete(). - ► Use PDF\TRY\DL() and PDF\CATCH\DL() instead of PDF\TRY() and PDF\CATCH(). - ► Use function pointers for all other PDFlib calls. - ► PDF\get\opaque() must not be used. - ► Compile the auxiliary module pdflibdl.c and link your application against it.
+- ► Include pdflibdl.h instead of pdflib.h. - ► Use PDF new dl() and PDF delete dl() instead of PDF new() and PDF delete(). - ► Use PDF_TRY_DL() and PDF_CATCH_DL() instead of PDF_TRY() and PDF_CATCH(). - ► Use function pointers for all other PDFlib calls. - ► PDF get opaque() must not be used. - ► Compile the auxiliary module pdflibdl.c and link your application against it.